4mp13madhavpandey-tech/KING-BOB/README.md

 # FEATURES OF BOB
 * Available on whatever model you use just needs the API Keys while hosting.
 * You can send messages as BOB in DM of a specific user in the server.
-* Just simply say "BOB Warn @always_first11 for sneezing too loud and the user will receive
+* Just simply say "BOB Warn @always_first11 for sneezing too loud" and the user will receive
 ```
 ⚠️ Warning from ❄COLD❄II DRIVE WORLD CLUB